anand-imcm/pb-variant-call/README.md

 The main inputs to the workflow are:

+- **required**

   - `reads_fastq_gz` : Input PacBio HiFi reads in .fastq.gz format.
   - `prefix` : Sample name.
 This will be used as prefix for all the output files.
   - `genome_ref` : Human reference genome .fasta file.
+The version being used is GRCh38 release110 ([source](https://ftp.ensembl.org/pub/release-110/fasta/homo_sapiens/dna/)).
   - `genome_index_pbmm` : Reference index generated through pbmm2 in .mmi format.
   - `vep_cache` : VEP cache in .zip format.
 This cache is required for the `VEP` tool to function.
-You can download the cache from [Ensembl's website](https://www.ensembl.org/info/docs/tools/vep/script/vep_cache.html#cache).
+The version being used is Ensembl GRCh38 release v110 ([source](https://www.ensembl.org/info/docs/tools/vep/script/vep_cache.html#cache)).
-- `target_bed` : "Coordinates for the amplified regions (target) in .bed format."
+  - `target_bed` : "Coordinates for the target (amplified) regions.
+(0-based bed file).
+Ensembl/Gencode gene model is currently being used."

+- **optional**

+  - `vep_version` : The version of the VEP tool to use.
+Default value: `release_110.1`.
+This should be compatible with the `vep_cache` version.
+  - `deepvariant_num_shards` : The number of shards to use when running DeepVariant.
+Default value : `12`.
+  - `deepvariant_version` : The version of the DeepVariant tool to use.
+Default value: `1.5.0`.

 ## Outputs